 There are plenty of marked hiking trails at Mt.
-Greylock as well, many starting from the parking lot at the mountain's base.
+Greylock as well, many starting from the parking lot at the mountain’s base.
+The trails range from easy to aggressive.
 Click here for the online trail map.

 At the top, there’s a War Tower Memorial for WWII veterans, a panoramic view, and Bascom Lodge where you can eat lunch.